nndavis/final_project/README.md

 ## Database
-In our analysis there were multiple tables created to help us with visualizations: companies table image:
+In our analysis there were multiple tables created to help us with visualizations:

+we created tables using Postgress SQL.
+Then we connected our database with AWS cloud console. companies table image:
  ![Companies table](https://github.com/nndavis/final_project/blob/Db-AWS/companies%20table.png?raw=true)